- Further Education

 Academic skills you have to offer – include IT skills, and knowledge of any appropriate research techniques.

-Personal skills – e.g. ability to work as part of team; communicate effectively with others; organisation and time management, etc. Give examples of how you have demonstrated each of these skills, as this shows that you have considered all your strengths and potential weaknesses.
+Personal skills – e.g. ability to work as part of a team; communicate effectively with others; organisation and time management, etc. Give examples of how you have demonstrated each of these skills, as this shows that you have considered all your strengths and potential weaknesses.

 Place emphasis on your strengths and show how you are a better candidate than any others.